BioBoost/embedded_systems_tools_and_scripts/docs/compile_rpi_kernel.md

 gunzip config.gz
 ```

+!!! note "Kernel Config"
+	Go ahead and take a look inside the kernel config file.
+You can do this with the `cat /tmp/config` command.
+	If you wish to know the speed at which the I2C bus is configured try executing the command `cat /tmp/config | grep CONFIG_I2C_BCM2708_BAUDRATE`

-Now you can go back to your development machine and copy the config into the linux source tree.
+Now you can go back to your development machine and copy the config into the linux source tree using secure copy.

 ```shell
 cd ~/rpi-linux